Yi Un: Later life

 Following the surrender of Japan, Yi Un lost his royal status under the American Occupation of Japan in 1947.
 He was also declared stateless, as Korea had become independent of the Empire of Japan, but Korean President Syngman Rhee had refused his request to be allowed to return to Korea with his family.
-In May 1957, following the end of the American occupation, he acquired Japanese citizenship and travelled to the United States the same month.
+In May 1947, following the end of the American occupation, he acquired Japanese citizenship and travelled to the United States the same month.
 In March 1959, while still in the United States, he suffered from a stroke.
 He returned to Japan in May.
 In 1960, President Rhee again denied him permission to return to Korea, but instead offered the prince the position of Korean Ambassador to the Court of St. James's.
 He refused on the grounds of illness, but made a trip to New York from June to August 1960, and to Hawaii from March to May 1961.
 His health deteriorating rapidly, he was hospitalized in Tokyo from August 1961.

-In November 1963, President Park Chung-hee granted permission for Prince Yi Eun and Crown Princess Bangja to return to Korea.
+In November 1963, President Park Chung Hee granted permission for Prince Yi Eun and Crown Princess Bangja to return to Korea.
 By that time, Prince Yi Eun was unconscious from cerebral thrombosis.
 He received treatment at St. Mary's Hospital in Seoul.

-In his final years, Prince Yi Eun lived at Nakseon Hall, Changdeokgung Palace, the former residence of the Korean Imperial Family in Seoul, with Bangja and his younger sister Princess Deokhye.
+In his final years, Prince Yi Eun lived at Nakseon Hall, Changdeok Palace, the former residence of the Korean Imperial Family in Seoul, with Bangja and his younger sister Princess Deokhye.
 Seven years after returning to his country, he died on 1 May 1970 at Nakseon Hall, Changdeok Palace, Seoul.
-He was buried at Hongreung in Namyangju, near Seoul; he is known posthumously as Yi Un, Crown Prince Euimin of Korea.
-He was enshrined as a deity in the Jongmyo shrine on 6 May 1973.
+He was buried at Hongreung in Namyangju, near Seoul.